schalkventer/example-podcast-api/README.md

 - I want to automatically filter shows by a genre if the genre label is clicked on for a specific show
 - I want the platform to remember and show what episodes I listened all the way through
-- I want the platform to remember the exact timestamp location of the episode where I was after closing the app within a 10 seconds accuracy
+- I want the platform to remember the exact timestamp where I stoped listening within a 10 seconds accuracy of closing
 - I want the platform to remember and show the exact timestamp location of where I left off any episode

+---

+-